-- Students must wear the program scrub uniform during their clinical assignments; operating room assignments are the only exception. - Students must wear their uniform correctly; non-issued clothing such as sweaters or jackets are prohibited. - A student identification badge must be worn on a lanyard and be fully be visible during clinical assignment. - The student must wear an occupational radiation dosimeter while in the clinical setting.
+- Students must wear the program scrub uniform during their clinical assignments; operating room assignments are the only exception. - Students must wear their uniform correctly; non-issued clothing such as sweaters or jackets are prohibited. - The clinical facility will issue surgical scrubs to only be worn during surgical procedures.
+Hospitalissued surgical scrubs should not be worn outside of the issuing facility. - A student identification badge must be worn on a lanyard and be fully visible during clinical assignment. - The student must wear an occupational radiation dosimeter while in the clinical setting.